MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-additional-filters.md

 ---
-title: "Add additional filters to a forecast (Dynamics 365 Sales)"
+title: "Filter forecast data (Dynamics 365 Sales)"
-description: "Add additional filters to a forecast in Dynamics 365 Sales." ms.date: 10/26/2021 ms.topic: article
+description: "Add filters to refine the opportunities and hierarchies that participate in calculating the forecast values." ms.date: 01/31/2022 ms.topic: article
 author: udaykirang
 ms.author: udag
 manager: shujoshi
 ---
-# Apply additional filters
+# Filter forecast data

-Add additional filters to refine the opportunities and hierarchies that participate in calculating the forecast values.
+Add filters to refine the opportunities and hierarchies that participate in calculating the forecast values.

 ## License and role requirements